We may earn money or products from the companies mentioned in this post.

 Sweet, fruity apricots, are paired with delicate lavender, resulting in a delicious jam.
 Apricot Lavender Jam is perfect smeared on scones, biscuits, croissants or warm, thick slices of country bread.
 This is a delicious jam with a delicate lavender taste.
 The perfect accompaniment to scones and croissants.
-Apricots and Lavender are meant for each other..add a splash of Bourbon or Honey (or both)….and you’ll have a true treat for your taste buds.
+Apricots and Lavender are meant for each other, add a splash of Bourbon or Honey (or both) and you’ll have a real treat for your taste buds.
 Don’t believe me, then you’ll just have to make this jam and taste for yourself!

 Apricot [AP-rih-kot; AYP-rih-kot] This fruit of ancient lineage has been grown in China for over 4,000 years.
 It now thrives in most temperature climates, with California producing about 90 percent of the American crop.
 A relative of the peach, the apricot is smaller and has a smooth, oval pit that falls out easily when the fruit is halved.
-The color of skin can range from pale yellow to deep burnt orange; the flesh from a golden cream color to a brilliant orange.
-Apricots are highly perishable and seasonal.
+The color of skin can range from pale yellow to deep burnt orange; the flesh from a golden cream color to a brilliant orange and are highly perishable.
 When buying apricots, select plump, firm fruit with a uniform color.
 Store in a plastic bag in the refrigerator for up to 3 to 5 days.

 Sweet and Delicate, with a hint of floral taste from the lavender.